InfraDAO/helm-charts/charts/op-node/README.md

 ## Kudos
 - This chart uses DSRV's AllThatNode Goerli public RPC.
 Shout out to DSRV, the most reliable blockchain infra provider :)
 - Kudos to Bitnami for providing decent template references.
-- Of course, thanks OP Labs and Optimism Foundation for building amazing collective and technology.
+- Of course, thanks op-node Labs and op-nodetimism Foundation for building amazing collective and technology.